typelevel/cats-effect/docs/migration-guide.md

   Sync[IO].interruptible(println("hello Sync blocking!"))
 ```

-If we require our operation to be more sensitive to cancellation we can use `interruptibleMany`.
+If we require our operation to be more sensitive to cancelation we can use `interruptibleMany`.
 The difference between `interruptible` and `interruptibleMany` is that in case of cancellation
 `interruptibleMany` will repeatedly attempt to interrupt until the blocking operation completes or exits,
 on the other hand using `interruptible` the interrupt will be attempted only once.